sahutt/NOBPhage/README.md

 Program: FastQC and multiQC (Both available on Quest)

-FastQC is a program that we can use to check the quality of raw reads output by high throughput sequencing.
+FastQC is a program that we can use to check the quality of raw reads that have been output by high throughput sequencing.
+FastQC will check

 Add - creating a conda environment